Firpo Marberry: Career overview

 After again leading the league in saves in 1932, for the fifth and last time, he was traded to Detroit on December 14.
 With the Tigers, Marberry posted a record of 31–16 in 1933.
 After appearing in only five games for Detroit in 1935, Marberry was offered a job as an AL umpire, and he did serve in that capacity for the remainder of the season, though never in a Washington game.
 He made a single relief appearance for the Giants in 1936 before ending his career on June 10 in Washington, D.C.

 On May 6, 1934, Marberry allowed a record-tying four consecutive triples to the Boston Red Sox.
 The four hitters were Carl Reynolds, Moose Solters, Rick Ferrell, and Bucky Walters.

 In a 14-season career, Marberry had a lifetime record of 148–88 with a 3.63 ERA in 551 games (187 starts), accumulating 86 complete games and seven shutouts.
 He struck out 822 batters in 2067 1/3 innings pitched.
 His career records of 364 relief appearances and 101 saves – both more than double the previous records – were surpassed by Jack Russell in 1940 and Johnny Murphy in 1946 respectively.
 The save was created as a pitching statistic in the 1960s, and later research was done to identify saves earned in the past.

 As a hitter, Marberry posted a .192 batting average (128-for-668) with 60 runs, 21 doubles, 3 triples, one home run, 65 RBI and 22 bases on balls in 551 games.
 He finished his career with a .965 fielding percentage.

+Later in life Marberry owned a car dealership in Mexia.
+On October 2, 1949, Marberry was in an automobile accident outside of Mexia, colliding with another car.
+The accident severed Marberry's left arm, which authorities discovered in the other vehicle.
 Marberry died of a stroke at age 77 in Mexia, Texas, and was buried in Birdston Cemetery near Streetman.